Nilkh/command-line/README.md

 You might see `~` or `$HOME` used to refer to your home folder on unix-like systems.

 ## Directories and Paths
-Directories (and subdirectories) are usually represented as "folders" in your explorer application.
-They're just convenient ways of grouping files together.
-Paths are string (textual) representations of your current place in the file hierarchy (or "tree").
+Directories (and subdirectories) are typically referred to as "folders" in your file explorer.
+They serve as convenient ways to group files together.
+Paths are textual representations of your current location in the file hierarchy or "tree".

 Examine this path: `/Users/Zomia`.
-The leading slash (/) is the root of the file system.
-The next part Users indicates that there is a directory, or folder, with the name "Users" inside the root of the file system.
-Within the "Users" directory is another directory named Zomia.
-The string `/Users/Zomia` is an absolute path to the home directory for the current user.
+The leading slash (/) represents the root of the file system.
+The "Users" part indicates the presence of a directory (or folder) named "Users" within the root of the file system.
+Inside the "Users" directory, there is another directory called Zomia.
+Therefore, the string `/Users/Zomia` is an absolute path to the home directory of the current user.

 ## Absolute Paths
-An absolute path shows the unique location of the files and directories within the system's file system.
-No other files can have this path.
+An absolute path provides the unique location of files and directories within the file system.
+No other files can have the same absolute path.

-*Note: It sometimes helps to think of the path as the actual full name of the file.
-This is especially true when we are moving or renaming files from the command line.*
+*Note: It can be helpful to think of the path as the full name of the file, especially when moving or renaming files from the command line.*

 ## Absolute paths:

-Always start with a leading slash, `'/'`
+- Always start with a leading slash, `'/'`.
-Are relative to the root directory of the file system.
+- Are relative to the root directory of the file system.
-The root directory is the top level directory in the tree structure that makes up your project or file system.
-When we talk about absolute paths, the paths are relative to the topmost path of the file system.
+- The root directory is the highest-level directory in the file system's tree structure.
+When we refer to absolute paths, we are considering paths relative to the topmost path of the file system.

 ## Explore the Root Path
 ### Group Activity
-In your terminal sessions, figure out what directory you are in by using the `pwd` command (mnemonic: "print working directory").
+In your terminal session, determine your current directory by using the `pwd` command (mnemonic: "print working directory").
 What is the topmost directory in this path?
 What is the root of the file system?

-Open up the Finder and go to the root directory of your filesystem.
-There are several ways to accomplish this, one is using the `⌘ + ⇧ + g` shortcut in Finder, typing in `/`, and clicking `Go`.
-Examine the contents of the root directory.
+Open the Finder and navigate to the root directory of your file system.
+You can do this by using the `⌘ + ⇧ + g` shortcut in Finder, typing `/` and clicking `Go`.
+Take a look at the contents of the root directory.

 Now, back in your terminal, change your current working directory to the root of the file system using the `cd` command (mnemonic: "change directory").
-What happens if we type cd and then press the "Return" or "Enter" key?
-Let's wait before we answer that question.
+What happens if you type `cd` and then press the "Return" or "Enter" key?
+Let's wait before answering that question.

-In order to change to the root directory, we type `cd /.` In this case, we're giving the `cd` command an absolute path.
-How do we know it's an absolute path?
-Confirm you're in the root directory by using the `pwd` command.
+To change to the root directory, type `cd /`.
+In this case, we are providing the `cd` command with an absolute path.
+You can confirm that you are in the root directory by using the `pwd` command.

-In order to get back to your home directory, you can type `cd ~`, or `cd $HOME`, or even just `cd`.
-Try it!
+To return to your home directory, you can type `cd ~`, `cd $HOME`, or simply `cd`.
+Give it a try!

 ## Relative Paths
-Relative paths are paths described with respect to the current working directory.
-What command do we use to figure out our current working directory?
+Relative paths are paths described in relation to the current working directory.
+To determine the current working directory, we use the `pwd` command.

-So if I'm in my home directory and I see a folder projects (how would I see that?), I can guess the full path to projects is `/Users/Zomia/projects`.
-However, since I'm already in the home folder, the `ls` command tells me only unique part of the name needed to distinguish it from sibling directories.
-Sibling directories are directories that exist "beside" other directories, instead of within them ("child directories") or above them ("parent directories").
+For example, if I'm in my home directory and I see a folder named "projects" (how would I see that?), I can guess that the full path to the "projects" folder is `/Users/Zomia/projects`.
+However, since I'm already in the home folder, the `ls` command only shows me the unique part of the name that distinguishes it from other sibling directories.
+Sibling directories are directories that exist beside other directories, rather than within them (child directories) or above them (parent directories).

 This "partial path" is a relative path.
-It's pretty useful, since I can use it to change into the directory by using `cd projects`.
-So, in addition to taking absolute paths, `cd` can take relative paths to navigate the file system.
-Neat!
+It is quite useful because I can use it to change into the directory by using the `cd projects` command.
+So, in addition to accepting absolute paths, the `cd` command can also take relative paths to navigate through the file system.
+Pretty cool!

 #### There are two special relative directories.

 - `..` represents the parent directory.
 - `.` represents the current directory.

-So, in order to navigate to a grandparent (parent of a parent) directory from the current directory, what command would we use?
+So, in order to navigate to a grandparent directory (parent of a parent) from the current directory, we would use the command `cd ../..`.

 ## Tab Complete
-Files paths can be very long, and typing them by hand is time consuming and error-prone.
-Fortunately, your terminal has a feature called tab completion that fills in file and directory names for you.
-It behaves a bit like autocorrect on a smartphone, except that you have to hit the tab key to make it happen.
+File paths can be long and typing them manually can be time-consuming and error-prone.
+Luckily, your terminal has a feature called tab completion that helps you fill in file and directory names.
+It works similar to autocorrect on a smartphone, but you need to press the tab key to trigger it.

-Tab complete can be used with both relative and absolute paths.
-If I have a file called `a-very-very-long-filename.txt` in my current working directory, I can type `a-v` (the first few letters of the filename) and hit tab, and it will complete the filename for me.
+Tab completion works with both relative and absolute paths.
+For example, if I have a file named `a-very-very-long-filename.txt` in my current working directory, I can type `a-v` (the first few letters of the filename) and press tab, and it will complete the filename for me.

 Let's say I want to type the absolute path to that file, which is `/Users/Zomia/trainings/a-very-very-long-filename.txt`.
-I can do that very quickly with tab complete!
-I could type `/U`, then hit tab, then `G` and tab again, then `t` or `tr` and hit tab, then `a-v` or `a-`, just like above.
+I can do that quickly with tab completion!
+I could type `/U`, then press tab, then `G` and tab again, then `t` or `tr` and press tab, then `a-v` or `a-`, just like above.

-Not only is this faster, but it will let you know if the file/directory you're looking for really exists, preventing lots of common mistakes.
-If you try to tab complete a file or directory that doesn't exist, nothing will happen.
-You should use tab complete whenever possible!
+Not only is this faster, but it also helps you verify if the file or directory you're looking for actually exists, preventing common mistakes.
+If you try to tab complete a non-existing file or directory, nothing will happen.
+So, whenever possible, make use of tab completion!

 ## Make a Subdirectory
 ### Group Activity
-Now that we're back in the home directory, let's create a place to store all the work we're going to do in this course.
-Naming can often be difficult, but simple names are best.
+Now that we're back in the home directory, let's create a place to store all the work we'll do in this course.
+Naming can be challenging, but simple names are best.

-Before issuing the command in the terminal, bring your explorer window into focus, the one with the home directory open.
-Resize and position it so that it is visible along with the terminal.
-Now, in the terminal `cd` into your `Home` directory.
+Before executing the command in the terminal, bring your explorer window into focus, the one with the home directory open.
+Resize and position it so that it's visible alongside the terminal.
+Now, in the terminal, use `cd` to navigate to your `Home` directory.

 Use the `mkdir` command to create a new directory called `web-dev`.

 Create the following directories as well.
-They should be subdirectories of `web-dev`.
+They should be subdirectories of `web-dev`:

-* reviews
+- reviews
-* projects
+- projects
-* tmp
+- tmp
-* challenges
+- challenges
-* studies
+- studies

 Verify that your directory structure resembles the following:

 ```sh
 ~/web-dev
 ├── challenges